/ seo-glossary / What Is Rendering in SEO? SEO Glossary

 The content Google indexes is the content it sees after rendering.
 If your page loads a blank HTML skeleton and then fills it with content via JavaScript, Google must render the page to discover that content.
 If rendering fails or is delayed, Google indexes the empty skeleton, and your carefully crafted content is invisible to search.

-This delay means content that depends on client-side rendering gets indexed more slowly than server-rendered content.
-For time-sensitive content like news, product launches, or trending topics, this delay can mean missing the window of relevance entirely.
+This delay means content that depends on client-side rendering can get indexed more slowly than content already present in the served HTML.
+For time-sensitive content like news, product launches, or trending topics, that gap can mean missing the window of relevance entirely.

 How Rendering Works